kenpu/kenpu.ca/content/courses/algorithms/insert-sort/index.md

 # Challenge

-Is `INSERTSORT` a stable sorting algorithm?
+Is INSERTION sort a stable sorting algorithm?

 Recall: